Offices in Mount Arlington & Wayne, NJ

-Assessment is the first and most important stage to effective treatment.
-The purpose of the assessment stage is to establish a good working relationship with the client and to understand the nature of the client’s difficulties.
-The assessment stage consists of multiple symptom questionnaires and a clinical interview conducted over the course of several sessions (5-8).
+The getting to know each other stage is the first and most important step to effective treatment.
+The goal is for the therapist and client to establish a trusting trusting and to determine the nature of the client’s difficulties.
+This stage consists of a clinical interview (conducted over the course of 5-8) and multiple symptom questionnaires.

 Stage 2 – Treatment Planning

-Once the assessment is complete, the client’s information is analyzed and an individualized treatment plan is developed.
+During the treatment planning stage the client’s information is analyzed, and an individualized treatment plan is developed.
 While at SFC we specialize in Cognitive Behavioral Therapy, we do not have a one size fits all approach to treatment.
 Instead, we match our treatment plan to the client’s symptoms, age, personality, and level of motivation.

-This individualized approach is based on the American Psychiatric Associations Best Practices Guidelines which advocates the use of researched-based therapies.
-For example, anxiety disorders are treated with individual CBT, while ADHD is treated with a combination of academic coaching and family therapy.
-The condition is matched to the therapy that is proven most effective in its treatment.
+This individualized approach is based on the American Psychiatric Associations Best Practices Guidelines which advocates the use of evidence-based therapies.
+For example, anxiety disorders are treated with individual CBT, while ADHD is treated with a combination of individual counseling, academic coaching, and family therapy.

-Stage 4 – Therapeutic Termination & Booster Sessions
+Stage 4 – Successful Outcomes & Booster Sessions

-If for some reason treatment proves to be ineffective, the situation is discussed and alternative options are considered.
-When appropriate, the treating clinician will refer and assist the client in transitioning to another therapist or treatment modality.
+If for some reason treatment does not progress to stage 4, the situation is discussed, and alternative treatment options are considered.
+If necessary, the treating therapist will refer and assist the client in transitioning to another therapist or treatment modality.